-To comprehensively evaluate the performance of \modelname{}, we conduct experiments on six datasets from the Amazon Reviews collection~\cite{mcauley2015image}, covering diverse domains with varying scales, including Sports, Beauty, Toys, Instruments, Office, and Baby.
-Following prior generative recommendation works~\cite{rajput2023recommender, hou2023learning, hou2025generating}, user interactions are sorted chronologically and split using a leave-last-out strategy: the last interaction for testing, the second-to-last for validation, and the rest for training.
+\fakeparagraph{Datasets} We evaluate \modelname{} across nine benchmark domains from two generations of the Amazon Reviews collection~\cite{mcauley2015image, hou2024bridging}: Sports, Beauty, Toys, CDs, Office, Pets, and Baby from the 2014 edition~\cite{mcauley2015image}, alongside Science and Instruments from the 2023 version~\cite{hou2024bridging}.
+Following standard generative protocols~\cite{rajput2023recommender, hou2023learning, hou2025generating}, sequences are chronologically sorted and split via a leave-last-out strategy (the last interaction for testing, the second-to-last for validation, and the rest for training).
 Dataset statistics are provided in Appendix~\ref{app: dataset}.